Summer Art & Advocacy Youth Fellowship

 How might we stretch our understanding of what art looks like and can do?
 How might art either entrench or disrupt dominant place narratives or stories?
 What role can art and stories play in inviting new kinds of relationships between people and place?

-Week 2 fellows worked with artists and storytellers to explore the role art and story can play in challenging and/or disrupting dominant narratives about places, and exploring the ways art can build and maintain community.
+Week 2 Fellows worked with artists and storytellers to explore the role art and story can play in challenging and/or disrupting dominant narratives about places, and exploring the ways art can build and maintain community.
 Fellows took part in three multi-day workshops.
 The first workshop was a deep dive into Oral History led by Darío Herrera as part of Clockshop’s Take Me To Your River project.
 Fellows learned how to listen closely and shared place-based stories with peers.
 The next workshop, led by artist Rosten Woo, tasked fellows with capturing their relationship to a meaningful place (Lewis McAdams Riverfront Park and the Los Angeles River) through a series of photographs.
 Rosten challenged the fellows to recontextualize these images with creative captions that changed the way a viewer might interact with or understand what was depicted.
 Later in the week, fellows worked with Andres Cortes, an artist from Northeast Los Angeles, and collaboratively constructed a mosaic mural of expressive self portraits with donated tiles/ceramics.

 Week 3: Politics & Social Change